-I am registered and accredited as a Play Therapist by the British Association of Play Therapists (BAPT) and the British Association for Counselling and Psychotherapy (BACP).
-In South Africa I have joined the professional register of the CCSA.
+I am a play therapist specializing in trauma and attachment difficulties.
+I am registered and accredited by the British Association of Play Therapists (BAPT), the British Association for Counselling and Psychotherapy (BACP), and in South Africa I have joined the professional register of the CCSA.

 Play therapy is an effective way of working with children in which they express themselves through play and toys.
-As the therapist I provide a safe relationship for the child to fully express and explore their feelings, capture behaviour and experience through play (a child’s natural medium of communication for optimal growth development).
-Play is helpful in addressing the psychological difficulty underlying many problem behavioural symptoms, such as anxiety, bed-wetting, soiling, telling lies, selective mutism, violent outbursts, anxiety, self-harm, sleeping difficulties, bullying, social difficulties and school refusal.
+As the therapist I provide a safe relationship for the child to fully express and explore their feelings through play (a child’s natural medium of communication for optimal growth development).
+Play is helpful in addressing the psychological difficulty underlying many problem behavioural symptoms, such as anxiety, bed-wetting, soiling, telling lies, selective mutism, violent outbursts, self-harm, sleeping difficulties, bullying, social difficulties and school refusal.

 In Filial Therapy I train the parent(s) to conduct child-centred play sessions with their children at home.
 I provide the parent(s) with the therapeutic skills required to help children address the big feelings underlying the child’s challenging behaviours and poor functioning.
 Filial Therapy has achieved successful outcomes with many child and family difficulties such as challenging behaviour, anxiety, depression, relationship difficulties, chronic illness and traumatic events among others.